Gonzales mayor stepping down, will accept new role in Louisiana Municipal Association

 The Louisiana Municipal Association confirmed Arceneaux would be the new executive director.

 Arceneaux has served as the mayor of Gonzales since 2009.
+He will continue to serve as mayor through the end of April.

 It's unclear when his new position would take effect.